rdkcentral/rdkservices/Warehouse/doc/WarehousePlugin.md

 <a name="method.resetDevice"></a>
 ## *resetDevice <sup>method</sup>*

 Resets the STB to the warehouse state.
-It dispatches a `resetDone` event notifying a success or failure.
+It dispatches a `resetDone` event notification indicating a successful reset or failure.

 Also see: [resetDone](#event.resetDone)